navapbc/tf-ecs-example/docs/demo.md

 You can see where the nodejs code is accessing the unix environment here: https://github.com/navapbc/tf-ecs-example/blob/master/basic-app/server.js#L19

+Note: parameter-store-exec acquires the parameters once, at startup.
+Parameter changes will require a restart of docker containers.

+Parameter and KMS permissions can/should be locked down further.
+Here is a great reference: https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/

 ## Bonus: rolling EC2 instance update

 If you are running your own EC2 instances you will need to update them from time to time.
 AWS provides a pattern for updating your ECS cluster without downtime geared toward a Cloudformation environment: